Adityaakr/crosschain-bridge-fastfill/DEPLOYMENT_STATUS.md

 ## 🚀 READY TO USE

 The bridge infrastructure is **95% complete**!
-Once the CallBreaker integration is resolved, the bridge will be fully functional for fast-fill USDC transfers from Base to Arbitrum with STXN's solver network.
+Once the CallBreaker integration is resolved, the bridge will be fully functional for fast-fill USDC transfers from Base to Arbitrum with Solver + CallBreaker's solver network.

 **Key Features Implemented:**
 - ✅ Safe ERC-20 handling